2i2c-org/docs/user/scalable-computing/launch-dask-gateway-cluster.md

 - *Why did my kernel die?*

   There can be many reasons for this, but the most common one when it comes to Dask is an out-of-memory error caused by committing data into memory that exceeds the available RAM limit.
-Try using Dask to scale computations on smaller datasets and write the intermediate results to disk in the {ref}`/tmp folder<filesystem:tmp>`.
+Try using Dask to scale computations on smaller datasets and write the intermediate results to disk in the [/tmp folder](#filesystem:tmp).

 - *Which image should I use for the software environment?*